Riamu Sera: Move up to super bantamweight

 Riamu was scheduled to face Akihiro at Krush.104 on August 31, 2019.
-He moved up to super bantamweight (55kg) for this bout, a two kilogram increase from his previous fights.
+He moved up to super bantamweight (55 kg) for this bout, a two kilogram increase from his previous fights.
 Riamu won the fight by unanimous decision, with scores of 30–27, 30–28 and 29–28.

 Riamu was scheduled to face Sho Uchida at K-1 KRUSH FIGHT 109 on December 15, 2019.
 He won the fight by a sensational first-round spinning back kick knockout.

 Riamu was scheduled to make his second K-1 appearance against Ryuto on March 22, 2020, on the preliminary portion of the K'Festa 3 card.
 He won the fight by unanimous decision.

 Riamu was expected to face Aoshi at Krush 113 on June 28, 2020.
 However, on June 7, it was announced that Riamu withdrew from the bout due to injury.

 Riamu was scheduled to face the former Krush Bantamweight titleholder Junki Sasaki at K-1 World GP 2020 Winter's Crucial Bout on December 13, 2020.
 Sasaki won the fight by unanimous decision, with scores of 29–27, 30–26 and 30–26, thus handing Riamu his first professional loss.
 Riamu was deducted a point in the first round for holding Sasaki down.

 Riamu was scheduled to face Aoshi at Krush 122 on February 27, 2021.
-The were expected to fight at Krush 113 on June 28, 2020, before Riamu withdrew from the bout.
+They were expected to fight at Krush 113 on June 28, 2020, before Riamu withdrew from the bout.
 Riamu won the fight by unanimous decision, with all three judges scoring the fight 30–27 in his favor.

 Krush Super Bantamweight champion

 Krush Super Bantamweight tournament

 Riamu participated in the 2021 Krush Super Bantamweight tournament, held to crown the new champion.
 Riamu was scheduled to face the former Krush Bantamweight champion Begin Yoshioka in the tournament quarterfinals, held at Krush 128 on August 21, 2021.
 Yoshioka failed to make weight for the fight, which meant Riamu would advance to the tournament semifinals regardless of the fight result.
-Additionally, Yoshioka entered the fight with a one point deduction and was forced to wear the heavier 10 oz gloves.
+Additionally, Yoshioka entered the fight with a one-point deduction and was forced to wear the heavier 10 oz gloves.
 Riamu won the fight by unanimous decision.

 Riamu was scheduled to face Yuto Kuroda in the tournament semifinals, held at Krush 130 on October 31, 2021.
 He won the fight by unanimous decision, with all three judges awarding him a 30-28 scorecard.
 Although the first and third rounds were scored as a draw, the knockdown Riamu scored near the end of the second round was enough to earn him the victory.
 Riamu faced Momotaro Kiyama in the tournament finals.
 After a slow first round, Riamu upped the pace midway through the second round and dropped Kiyama with a right hook.
 This was quickly followed by a second knockdown with a left hook, before the referee stopped the fight at the very end of the second round.